ralna/GALAHAD/doc/Julia/rst-dir/psls_functions.rst

 	*
 		- ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of the symmetric matrix :math:`A`.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the symmetric matrix :math:`A`.

 	*
 		- val

-		- is a one-dimensional array of size ne and type double, that holds the values of the entries of the lower triangular part of the symmetric matrix :math:`A` in any of the supported storage schemes.
+		- is a one-dimensional array of size ne and type T that holds the values of the entries of the lower triangular part of the symmetric matrix :math:`A` in any of the supported storage schemes.

 	*
 		- n_sub

-		- is a scalar variable of type int, that holds the number of rows (and columns) of the required submatrix of :math:`A`.
+		- is a scalar variable of type Int32 that holds the number of rows (and columns) of the required submatrix of :math:`A`.

 	*
 		- sub

-		- is a one-dimensional array of size n_sub and type int, that holds the indices of the rows of required submatrix.
+		- is a one-dimensional array of size n_sub and type Int32 that holds the indices of the rows of required submatrix.

 .. index:: pair: function; psls_update_preconditioner
 .. _doxid-galahad__psls_8h_1a42a8097e64b527cff18ab66c07a32d1d: